-- Explore and talk about natural things going on around them e.g. notice the weather. - Use all their senses in hands-on exploration of natural materials. - Talk about what they see, using a wide vocabulary.
-Evaluate the natural world around them. - Explore the natural world around them. - Describe what they see, hear and feel whilst outside - Understand the effect of changing seasons on the natural world around them. - Describe their immediate environment using knowledge from observation.
+- · Explore and talk about natural things going on around them e.g. notice the weather. - Use all their senses in hands-on exploration of natural materials. - Talk about what they see, using a wide vocabulary. - Explore the natural world around them. - Describe what they see, hear and feel whilst outside. - · Understand the effect of changing seasons on the natural world around them. - Describe their immediate environment using knowledge from observation.

-Fieldwork skills are developed and used on a daily/ongoing basis in EYFs.
+Fieldwork skills are developed and used on a daily/ongoing basis in EYFS.
 This can be child-led exploration or a purposefully planned teacher-led activity.
 These skills are developed through outdoor walks (looking at changing seasons), forest school, daily observations and discussions.
 Children consider what they notice about the world around them and explore their surroundings with awe and wonder.